pyeventsourcing/eventsourcing/README.md

 [![Build Status](https://secure.travis-ci.org/johnbywater/eventsourcing.png)](https://travis-ci.org/johnbywater/eventsourcing)

-A library for event sourcing written in Python.
+A library for event sourcing in Python.

 ## Install

-Use pip to install the latest distribution of 'eventsourcing' from the Python Package Index.
+Use pip to install the [latest distribution](https://pypi.python.org/pypi/eventsourcing) from the Python Package Index.

 For the examples below, and so that the test suite might pass, please also install the 'sqlalchemy' distribution (and also the 'mock' distribution if not included in your Python's 'unittest' and